-SOS chose 10 teams out of 100 applications to participate in their program.
-After 9 weeks, on the Demoday at Startup Sauna in Otaniemi, Espoo, all teams presented the results of a Summer they spent working.
+SOS chose 10 teams out of 100 applications to participate in their 9-week program.
+On Demo Day at Startup Sauna in Otaniemi, Espoo, all teams presented the results of a summer’s worth of hard work.
 Some of the teams drew more attention than the others with their work and concept, Grib among them.
 We also raised the highest level of expectations for becoming a successful startup.

 Influenced by the growing startup culture in Finland

 Batch 2015 was formed out of over hundred teams competing to get into the program.
 Only 10 teams were selected for the program: Arctos.io, Prambag, Shadow Bug, Inde, Elffe, ThirdEye, Stone EDGE, Meiku&Me, World of Dianthia, and Grib.
-There was a lot of work done during the Summer and what you saw was the topping of the results at the demo day.
+There was a lot of work done during the summer which was presented to all at Demo Day.
 That day, most of the teams came with a working prototype, and some had even proceeded to trials.
 Everybody was enthusiastic about their projects.
-Exactly what you would expect to see.
-People with dreams, passion, and courage trying to make it happen.
+Exactly what you would expect to see – people with dreams, passion, and courage trying to make it happen.

 Failing or succeeding can both lead to the same things: learning and success.
 Startup life is a chance for trying and helping to create the change we want to see in the world instead of waiting for it.
-The startup scene in Finland is not perfect, but it is at this moment one of the bests in the world and the good news is that it is growing fast and getting better every day.
-Because we want so.
-We want to make a better world and we know we can do it much better if we help each other.
+The startup scene in Finland is not perfect, but it is, at this moment, one of the best in the world, and it is growing fast and getting better every day.
+It’s because we want it so.
+We want to make a better world, and we know we can do it much better if we help each other.
 That’s what you see on a daily basis if you are around the startup hubs in Finland.
 This is the culture that has evolved thanks to the places like Aaltoes.
 It is beautiful and powerful.

 Adding the human touch to 3D modeling

-Most people think that 3D modeling is something that only professionals can do because tools and software products are complicated and time-taking to learn.
+Most people think that 3D modeling is something that only professionals can do because the tools and software products are complicated and time-consuming to learn.
 Grib can make 3D modeling so easy that even kids can do it.

 “I am a fond user of 3D modeling tools.
 I am aware of the limits and burdens of mouse/dimension based 3D drawing tools for the artists.
 Grib allows artistic touch to be applied and understood by the computer easily.
-If a mouse based tool was to be used, the process would take ages unless you are a pro” said Mukremin Balci, participant of the demo day.
+If a mouse based tool was to be used, the process would take ages unless you are a pro” said Mukremin Balci, participant at Demo Day.

-Some people called Grib a game changer.
-By saying that it closes the huge gap between handcrafting and digital 3D modeling.
-Arctic Startup called it a revolutionary concept.
-Grib managed to project a vision successfully by demonstrating a combination of hardware and software, with which users could create computer models using their hands.
+Some people called Grib a “game changer” because it closes the huge gap between handcrafting and digital 3D modeling.
+Arctic Startup called it a “revolutionary concept”.
+Grib managed to project a vision successfully by demonstrating a combination of hardware and software with which users could create computer models using their hands.
 Holding a hardware device (a cylinder shape touchpad in this case) one can use gestures from the hand and fingers to send commands to a real-time software application that shows the creation.
 The device embodied pressure sensors that made the whole experience much more intuitive.

-“It is similar to how we do with clays, but it takes the mess away, saves you from gravity, and gives you an undo button” said Samantha Hookway, artist & designer, HDK, Sweden
+“It is similar to how we do with clays, but it takes the mess away, saves you from gravity, and gives you an undo button” said Samantha Hookway, artist & designer, HDK, Swede

-Grib is looking for advisors and people with the network in the industry who can help develop their business.
-But most importantly, we need your help to build a greater product – And that’s why we would like to welcome you to join our community GribTown™.
+Grib is looking for advisors and people with a network in the industry who can help develop their business.
+But most importantly, we need your help to build a greater product.
+And that’s why we would like to welcome you to join our community GribTown™.